MILAVIA - MILITARY AVIATION

 When however the Su-34 was sent to its first international airshow, Le Bourget in 1995, the aircraft was given the designation Su-32FN.
 This commercial designation was adopted by Sukhoi, to stress the aircraft's potential as a shore-based maritime patrol and strike aircraft for potential export customers in search of a fast aircraft to be deployed against ships and submarines.
 The design called for special equipment and weapons to detect and destroy waterborne targets.
 No customer have been found yet, and the specific variant has remained on the drawing board.

-In 1999, the Su-34 was now designated as Su-32MF on the MAKS 1999 Moscow International Air Salloon.
+In 1999, the Su-34 was now presented as Su-32MF on the MAKS 1999 Moscow International Air Salloon.
 This time to stress its multi-role capability.
 MF standing for the Russian equivalent of Multi Function.
 Though, no export customers have been found yet.

 Status of the Su-34 Programme

 Several plans have been drafted for tactical reconnaissance and electronic warfare variants.
 The aircraft has set a number of world records for flight altitude and payload capabilities.
-The Russian Air Force sees the Su-32/34 aircraft as its future main tactical bomber which will in conjunction with fourth generation derivatives of the Su-27, MiG-29 and MiG-31 fighters present the bulk of the Russian Air Force inventory in the 21st century.
+The Russian Air Force sees the Su-32/34 aircraft as its future main tactical bomber which will in conjunction with fourth generation upgrades of the Su-27, MiG-29 and MiG-31 fighters present the bulk of the Russian Air Force inventory in the 21st century.

 Sources:

-- Air Forces Monthly 2006: August
+• Air Forces Monthly 2006: August

-- Air Forces Monthly 2007: October, p.
+• Air Forces Monthly 2007: October, p.
 21

-- Websites (see related links)
+• Websites (see related links)

 picture courtesy of Sukhoi